mmccroskey/MistLegacy/README.md

 * Although it lets you sync records between cloud and device, it doesn't let you save them locally once they've arrived;
 * Although it has a flexible approach to data modelling, that flexibility makes it verbose and error-prone to use;
-* Although it has incredibly features for synchronization, they're arcane & opt-in rather than obvious & automatic.
+* Although it has incredible features for synchronization, they're arcane & opt-in rather than obvious & automatic.

 As stated in the repo description, Mist seeks to solve these problems by directly supporting **local persistence**, by requiring the use of **typed models with true relationships**, & by providing **automatic synchronization**.